-The Company has no material subsidiary company as on 31st March 2020.
+The Company has one material subsidiary company viz.
+HTL Limited as on March 31 2021.

-Your Board of Directors places on record its sincere appreciation forthe support and valuable guidance given by Mr. Ved Kumar Jain during his tenure asNon-Executive Independent Director of the Company.
+Further Board of Directors places on record its sincere appreciation for the supportand valuable guidance given by Mr. Ranjeet Anandkumar Soni during his tenure asNon-Executive Director of the Company.

 Key Managerial Personnel